MatheusMotizuki/Photograph/README.md

 ### Linux

 > vcpkg maybe not the best option for linux, but it is what it is, maybe in the future i'll remake this.
+> but if you just install them on your linux computer, it will automatically find them via findPackage (I think)

 1. **Install vcpkg**
    ```bash